Islandora/documentation/docs/user-documentation/intro-to-claw.md

 Linked Data is a big concept.
 A [definition by Tim Bernes-Lee](https://www.w3.org/DesignIssues/LinkedData.html) from 2006 articulates the basic idea in the context of the "Semantic Web":

 >It is about making links, so that a person or machine can explore the web of data.
 With linked data, when you have some of it, you can find other, related, data.

 >Like the web of hypertext, the web of data is constructed with documents on the web.
-However,  unlike the web of hypertext,  where links are relationships anchors in hypertext documents written in HTML, for data they links  between arbitrary things described by RDF,.
+However, unlike the web of hypertext, where links are relationships anchors in hypertext documents written in HTML, for data they links between arbitrary things described by RDF.
 The URIs identify any kind of object or concept.
 But for HTML or RDF, the same expectations apply to make the web grow:

 > 1. Use URIs as names for things